 James R. Acho is a partner in our Livonia office where he concentrates his practice on sports and entertainment law, labor and employment law, law enforcement defense and plaintiff’s personal injury.

 Mr. Acho, a nationally respected sports law attorney and professor of sports law at Madonna University, has been representing retired MLB players and current and retired NFL players for nearly 15 years.
-In 2013, he was named top sports law attorney in metro Detroit by dBusiness Magazine and multiple respected periodicals have run features on him, most notably in The Legal News in 2014.
+In 2013, he was named top sports law attorney in metro Detroit by dBusiness Magazine and multiple respected periodicals have run features on him.

 Mr. Acho has also carved out a reputation for representing municipalities, specifically in police litigation, and he is experienced in the areas of litigation avoidance, collective bargaining, the grievance and arbitration process.
 Further, he handles employment litigation from both the plaintiff and defense side and routinely garners positive result for all of his clients.

 Dorne Dibble, Lions world champ, Michigan State All-American, dies at 88 — Detroit Free Press, March 2, 2018